Odds Converter

 Why Odds Shopping Matters

 Over 1,000 bets at -110 vs +100 on the same 50/50 markets: at -110 you'd expect to lose ~$4,800 due to vig.
 At +100 you'd break even.
-This is why serious bettors use 3-5 different sportsbook accounts to always get the best available price.
+This is why serious bettors use 3–5 different sportsbook accounts to always get the best available price.
+Use our odds converter to compare lines across books before locking in any bet.

 Frequently Asked Questions